huntdatacenter/docs/docs/do-science/getting-started/3-configure-ssh.md

    ![putty step 3.3.7](./images/putty_3.3.7.png)

-8. Repeat Step 2 and 3 to verify your passphrase update.
+8. Repeat Step 2 and 3 to verify that your passphrase has been updated.
 Type your **`passphrase`** when asked for a password.
 You should now be logged into your entry machine.

 :::